 The State Library of Pennsylvania hosts a semi-regular lunchtime book club open to state employees as well as to the public.

 The book club now meets in the format of a virtual meeting.
 Attendees take part in conversations about the book along with Kathy Hale, Public Services Librarian Supervisor at the State Library of Pennsylvania.
-Occasionally, author visits are arranged as well.

 Come to share thoughts about the characters, plot, setting and impact of the book with others who have read the book or any part of it.